 Texas does not have a law granting homeschooled students the right to participate in public school classes and activities; thus, the individual schools and school districts have the authority to decide whether to allow homeschooler participation.
 Policies often vary from district to district.

-Students wishing to participate in public school classes or activities should contact their local school for information regarding their district's policy.
+Students wishing to participate in public school classes or extracurricular activities should contact their local school for information regarding their district's policy.

 Things to keep in mind: